rhel-labs/instruqt/quadlet-pods-sysroles/03-systemroles/assignment.md

 ```
 Remember, the `hostPort` in the `my-app.yaml` should now be `80`, and the `PublishPort` in the `my-app.kube` should now be `80:8080/tcp`, lastly the `port` in `my-app-deploy.yaml` should be `80/tcp`.

 Now let's run the playbook again to apply our changes.
+Ansible will push the latest versions of our files to the managed host, and re-deploy our containers.

 ```bash,run
 ansible-playbook -i inventory my-app-deploy.yaml